mipsSimulatorUNIST/simulator/README.md

 }
 ```

-2. Creating a file calling function using fetch
+2. Creating a file calling function using fetch (This function is a replacement for 'makeInput' provided by the library for use in `React` / `Next`.)

 ```js
 const fetchFile = async (filePath: string) => {